Rareloop/lumberjack-docs/the-basics/post-types.md

 And that's it!
 You can now start using your new Custom Post Type.

 {% hint style="info" %}
-**Tip**: Try and avoid using ACF's `get_field` outside of a Post Type class.
+**Tip**: Try and avoid using ACF's `get_field` outside of a Post Type class where possible.
 This will help make your application easy to change.
 {% endhint %}

 ```php